AP Courses have Benefits but Plenty of Risks for High School Students

 By Kathy de Jong, M.S., Independent Educational Consultant

-Students are feeling more and more compelled to take AP class work as college admissions becomes more competitive.
+Students are feeling more and more compelled to take AP classwork as college admissions become more competitive.
 But are AP courses worth it?
 What do students gain from the extra workload?

 Exploration into Areas of Interest – By taking AP courses, students can get a deeper understanding of a particular area of interest – perhaps related to a future career goal.
 Colleges like to see this “depth” of understanding in a particular area of study.